wp-plugins/speed-contact-bar/README.txt

 1. your contact data,
 2. URLs to your social media pages and profiles and
-3. design options like colors.
+3. design options like colors

 = Configuration options in detail =

 You can show these three **personal contact data**:

+1. Headline, also used as call to action
-1. Phone number
+2. Phone number
-2. Cell phone number
+3. Cell phone number
-3. E-Mail address
+4. E-Mail address

 Up till now Speed Contact Bar supports links to these **social media platforms**: